-The culture at Ramridge Primary School is one that is safe for children and unsafe for adults that may pose a risk to children.
-There is a belief that safeguarding is the responsibility of all adults working or volunteering within the organisation and that all concerns will be reported to the Designated Safeguarding Lead or Head Teacher when concerns relate to an adult.
+The culture at St Augustine's Academy is one that is safe for children and unsafe for adults that may pose a risk to children.
+There is a belief that safeguarding is the responsibility of all adults working or volunteering within the organisation and that all concerns will be reported to the Designated Safeguarding Lead (or Head Teacher when concerns relate to an adult).
+Safeguarding Supervision of staff will ensure that concerns are addressed quickly and efficiently and training will be given as necessary.
 The school has a culture of listening to and hearing the voice of the child.